-As a new field of study, "innovation" is part of contemporary philosophical thought, often grouped with social philosophy, philosophy of science and technology.
+As a new field of study "Innovation" is part of contemporary philosophical thought often grouped with social philosophy, philosophy of science and technology.
 More precisely, it is part of the science of praxeology.
-The prioritizing of science as a key part of national development strategy is supported by a number of academics1 as a prerequisite for social change, in accordance with the current developmental stage of the globalized world.
+The prioritizing of science as a key part of national development strategy is supported by a number of academics of the book as a prerequisite to the practice of social change, in accordance with the current developmental stage of the globalized world.

-There is a large body of research dedicated to the sociophilosophical analysis of innovation, examining its genesis, structure and specific characteristics.
-However, in general, there is insufficient paid to its most important aspect regarding the philosophy of its measurement.
+There is a large body of research dedicated to the socio-philosophical analysis of innovation, examining its genesis, structure and specific characteristics.
+However, in general, there is insufficient attention paid to its most important aspect regarding the philosophy of its measurement.
 This aspect is its reflective nature, which reveals its place and role in the development of society through the established categorical scheme of philosophical methodology.
-A justified philosophical model of innovation requires at least two essential conditions: recognition sequence of the innovation process, and increased financial investment in science (as science is becoming more and more expensive).
+A justified philosophical model of innovation requires at least the two essential conditions: recognition sequence of the innovation process and increased financial investment in science (as science is becoming more and more expensive).
 Thus, the economic context of understanding innovation is crucial for each research project.